 Today, our technology is so greatly advanced that obtaining fresh drinking water is no longer an issue.
 We have invented various processes to purify the water around us and make it potable to drink.
 Yet despite water being readily accessible, we still do not drink enough of it.

 In 2018, a survey by Quench USA revealed the following:

-1) It is an essential tool against COVID19.
+1) How to increase hydration as an essential tool against COVID19?

 Staying hydrated is important, especially during these uncertain times.
 The current pandemic has infected millions and has most of at least concerned.
 Keeping yourself hydrated is important for every process in our body, including our immune system, fighting off the virus and recovering from it.

 In fact, The American Society for Parenteral and Enteral Nutrition (ASPEN) recently released a guideline for COVID-19 suspects or patients who are recovering at home.